 Before we get into the dangers of a too-heavy backpack and tips to lighten their load, we have to figure out exactly how heavy is too heavy, right?

 The answer depends entirely on the type of backpack they’re using.
-For kids who actually carry bags on their backs, both the UK study and the American Chiropractic Association recommends keeping it below 10% of your child’s body weight.
-So, for a 50 lb kindergartner, that would be about 5 lbs, where a 120 lb high school student could get away with about 12 lbs.
+For kids who actually carry bags on their backs, both the UK study and the American Chiropractic Association recommend keeping it below 10% of your child’s body weight.
+So, for a 50 lb kindergartner, that would be about 5 lbs, whereas a 120 lb high school student could get away with about 12 lbs.

 On the other hand, if your child is using a rolling backpack, they can handle double that to about 20% of their body weight.
 Up until the UK study, most researchers looked at maximum weight for actual backpacks, so it’s very surprising to learn that even rolling backpacks have a maximum weight recommendation.